 Example: A 1.30 pm Ceremony finishes at 2.00 pm, gives you a two hour gap to a 4.00 pm Wedding Breakfast.
 This lasts three hours bringing you to 7.00 pm, which means the Buffet goes out at 9.30 pm.

-Kindly note that egg and mayonnaise and cream products have to be removed for Health & Safety reasons after 45 minutes.
+Kindly note that egg and mayonnaise and cream products should be removed for Health & Safety reasons after 45 minutes.

 You do not want the caterers to remove part of the buffet at the time your guests start to feel peckish.
 This can cause disappointment and so we do recommend some flexibility here.
 You can ask the kitchens to delay the buffet; the staff won't mind.